 You devoted a lifetime to building up your savings, and acquiring a home, investments and other assets.
 Don’t be a financial victim, and lose it all due to fear and inertia.
 That’s what stops most people from taking powerful steps to protect what they have.

 While these strategies are complex, competent Elder Law attorneys know how to use them to your best advantage.
-Yes, many procedures, laws and regulations are involved that need to be adhered to.
-However, the approaches are straightforward, valid under Federal and New York State law, time tested and effective.
-They can make a major difference in the way the rest of your life works out, and how much peace of mind and comfort you'll enjoy.
+Yes, you will be required to adhere to many procedures, laws and regulations.
+However, the approaches are straightforward, valid under Federal and New York State law, time-tested and effective.
+They can make a major difference in the way the rest of your life works out, and how much peace of mind and comfort you’ll enjoy.